Jinwooooo/jinwooooo-blog/_posts/2018-10-22-browndust-arena-formation-:-granhildr-support-formation.md

 ## Abstract

 GSF (Granhildr Support Formation) has been able to stay in meta from almost beginning of Brown Dust and is still one of the most popular and powerful formation currently.
-GSF can be said to be efficient because it is able to adapt to different meta.
-However, GSF also requires to adjust to the meta by tweaking part of the formation and units.
+GSF can be said to be efficient because it is able to adapt to different meta. (note that GSF also requires to adjust to the meta by tweaking formation and substituting units)

 Due to dependency of meta, I will not be able to give out solid examples and formations like the other formations I have posted about (in KR official cafe, I posted about GSF a month ago and is already starting to become outdated).
 I am going to introduce key units in GSF and talk about the theory behind how GSF works.